AndrewMayneProjects/Vision/readme.md

 ## Usage
 1. Ensure you have Python installed on your system.
 2. Place your JSONL files in the designated folders.
 By default, these are named modified_prompt_results.jsonl and paper_prompt_results.jsonl.
+3. Add your OpenAI API key to a .env as OPENAI_API_KEY
-3. Run the script using Python:
+4. Run the script using Python:

 ```
 python vision_test.py